RoseOfficial/NeuralQuest/README.md

 ## 🙏 Acknowledgments

-Built with PyBoy emulator and inspired by OpenAI's curiosity-driven exploration research.
+Built with PyBoy emulator and inspired by curiosity-driven exploration research.